Like most bloggers, you dream of making money from your blog one day.

-I rarely take posts where the advertiser writes it but when I have I suggest the headline, have final say and edit their copy.
-I charged less as I didn’t have to write it but editing, formatting, promoting still takes time.
+I rarely take posts where the advertiser writes it but when I have, I suggest the headline, have the final say and edit their copy.
+I charged less as I didn’t have to write it but remember that editing, formatting, and promoting still takes time.

 So I need to be paid for writing time, for building a conversation around a brand and for making them look cool.

-Many companies that approach you aren’t interested in that anyway and look as sponsored blog posts as a way to build incoming links and improve their search engine optimisation.
+Many companies that approach you aren’t interested in that anyway and look at sponsored blog posts as a way of building incoming links and improving their search engine optimization.

-I’m not selling an incoming link on set key phrases though, I’m selling access to an engaged readership, exclusivity (because I limit the number of blog posts) and the chance to be featured on an established and high quality blog.
+I’m not selling an incoming link on a set of key phrases though, I’m selling access to an engaged readership, exclusivity (because I limit the number of blog posts) and the chance to be featured on an established and high-quality blog.

 6. Prime your readers

-When you start writing sponsored blog posts let your readers know why you’re doing that and how it will benefit the blog and them.
-Ask for their support and explain that it’s a mutually beneficial relationship which you’re excited about nurturing.
+When you start writing sponsored blog posts, let your readers know why you’re doing that and how it will benefit both the blog and them.
+Ask for their support and explain that it’s a mutually beneficial relationship that you’re excited about nurturing.

 7. Ask for repeat business

-Some companies such as advertising agencies you will be acting for their clients and may be able to offer you multiple sponsored blog posts.
+Some companies, such as advertising agencies, where you will be acting for their clients, may be able to offer you multiple sponsored blog posts.
 You might want to offer a discount for that.